 The Student Academic Integrity Code describes standards for academic conduct, students' rights and responsibilities as members of an academic community, and procedures for handling allegations of academic dishonesty.
-All alleged violations are resolved in accordance of the code under the direct authority of the Provost, Academic Affairs.
+All alleged academic violations are resolved in accordance of the code under the direct authority of the Office of Provost and Chief Academic Officer.

 The Student Academic Integrity Code is published in the AUS Undergraduate Catalog.
+The Student

-The Student Code of Conduct Policy describes standards of general student conduct usually excluding academic responsibilities.
-All alleged violations are resolved in accordance of the code under the direct authority of the Vice Provost for Student Life.
+Code of Conduct Policy describes standards of general student conduct usually excluding academic responsibilities.
+All alleged non-academic violations are resolved in accordance of the code under the direct authority of the Executive Director of Student Experience.

-The Provost and Chief Academic Officer is responsible for all matters of student conduct.
+The Chancellor is responsible for all matters of student conduct.